traderjoe-xyz/joe-docs/docs/SDK/addLiquidity.md

 const estimate = router.estimateGas.addLiquidity // 'addLiquidityAVAX' if one of the tokens is AVAX const method = router.addLiquidity

+// set AVAX amount, such as tokenAmountAVAX.raw.toString(), when one of the tokens is AVAX; otherwise, set to null const value = null

 // call methods
-const value = null // set AVAX amount, such as tokenAmountAVAX.raw.toString(), when one of the tokens is AVAX const estimatedGasLimit = await estimate( addLiquidityInput, value ? { value } : {}
+const estimatedGasLimit = await estimate( addLiquidityInput, value ? { value } : {}